photo credit: Bloomberg Finance 2020

 An underreported and costly ripple effect of the wildfires and smoke buildup was the large drop in solar energy production across the state.
 Solar arrays obviously need sunlight to produce energy.
 And so much smoke and haze clouded California skies - and so much ash accumulated on solar panels - that solar energy production dropped as much as 30% statewide in September 2020 vs July 2020.
 This in turn was one of the factors - among many including poor planning and mismanagement - that led to large blackouts from California's CAISO and Investor Owned Utilities (IOUs) which hadn't been seen since the early 2000's.

 Energy blackouts cause extreme risk and hardship for the food and agriculture industry.
-No power can lead to the inability to run irrigation pumps to feed water to thirsty crops - which can lead to reduced crop yields and loss of farm revenue.
-In addition, food processing operations may not be able to resume without some form of backup power at large industrial facilities.
-And many on-site, grid-tied solar arrays have built-in safety measures to stop producing energy if the power grid shuts down.
+No access to electricity means you can't run irrigation pumps to feed water to thirsty crops - resulting in reduced crop yields and farm revenue loss.
+And without electricity, large industrial facilities like food processors can't move crops from the field to your local grocery store without some form of backup power to cool produce, run pumps and fans, and provide lighting.
+On top of that, many on-site, grid-tied solar arrays have built-in safety measures to stop producing energy if the power grid shuts down.

 Image Credit: Cleantechnica.com.